Anxiety Hierarchy Treatment: Coping With Fear Through Exposure Therapy

 A person who experiences intense anxiety related to obsessive-compulsive disorder (OCD) might experience anxiety surrounding fears of contamination and the need for cleanliness.
 Their hierarchy might look something like the following:

-1. Thinking about touching a doorknob or surface considered dirty
+- Thinking about touching a doorknob or surface that is considered dirty

-2. Seeing someone else touch a doorknob or surface considered dirty
+- Seeing someone else touch a doorknob or surface that is considered dirty

 Many people create longer and more detailed hierarchies based on their unique experiences.
 The goal of writing out an anxiety hierarchy is usually to help the person experiencing a phobia establish what situations cause them to experience fear the most.
 Once a hierarchy is established, the person can avoid high-anxiety situations and begin treatment in situations that don't produce a strong fear response.

-In most cases, the goal is to slowly and steadily increase the amount a person is exposed to their fear or anxiety trigger, although there can be other approaches.
+In most cases, the goal is to slowly and steadily increase the amount a person is exposed to their fear or anxiety triggered by their mental state, like having obsessive-compulsive disorder or GAD, or different experiences in the past, although there can be other approaches.
 In clinical settings, for example, the exposure hierarchy essentially becomes the treatment plan for addressing a client's phobia.
 Some common techniques used in exposure therapy are listed below.

 Graded exposure may be the simplest implementation of exposure therapy.
 The client generally starts at the least anxiety-provoking situation described in their anxiety hierarchy and slowly increases their exposure as they move forward.
 As they progress, their therapist normally provides support and helps them address specific concerns that may arise.